 Lakota youth will stay in a secure, comfortable, welcoming home with volunteer hosts.
 It may be a separate bedroom or a room shared with a youth of the same gender and approximately the same age.
 Bathrooms are likely to be shared with other members of the household.
 Your child will be supervised by an adult at all times.
 Our hosts are required to participate in a thorough screening process, including a home visit by our team, references and criminal background checks for all adults.

 What are the meal arrangements for my youth?

 The hosts will provide daily breakfasts, packed lunches and approximately five dinners.
 Some dinners will be provided as part of the group activities planned by the YouthStay program.
 There may be an occasional meal out which will be the responsibility of the youth unless freely offered by the host or LYS staff.

 Will I be able to contact my youth during the YouthStay week?

 Yes!
 Hosts and YouthStay contact information will be provided to you.
-If your youth has a cell phone, they may bring it with them, however, use of cell phones during daytime YouthStay activities will be limited so that youth can focus on participating in scheduled activities and engagement with others.”
+If your youth has a cell phone, they may bring it with them, however, use of cell phones during daytime YouthStay activities will be limited so that youth can focus on participating in scheduled activities and engagement with others.

 What are the behavioral expectations?

 In addition to the specific expectations identified in the Youth Covenant, youth must agree to abide by the basic rule of behavior – treat others as you would like others to treat you.
 YouthStay hosts, staff and youth are expected to treat each other with respect and to participate fully in YouthStay activities.
 This program involves living and engaging with people from different cultures, backgrounds and world views.
 Challenging situations may arise and the expectation is that communication will be open and supportive.
 It is expected that all YouthStay participants will have the desire to embrace challenges and differences in order to grow and learn from them.

 Are there any items that my youth should not bring?